-Treating vitamin D deficiency may improve depressionJune 25th, 2012 in Health /
+Treating vitamin D deficiency may improve depressionJune 25, 2012 in Medicine & Health / Health

 Women with moderate to severe depression had substantial improvement in their symptoms of depression after they received treatment for their vitamin D deficiency, a new study finds.
 The case report series to be presented at The Endocrine Society's 94th Annual Meeting in Houston.